For Parents & Teachers

 Into the Book

-Need to help a child with their reading comprehension?
+Need to help a child with his or her reading comprehension?
 This site provides activities and tips for students and teachers.

-From the Center for Missing and Exploited Children, a guide to safe practices on the Internet with sections aimed at parents, educators, teens, children, and police.
+From the Center for Missing and Exploited Children, this site includes a guide to safe practices on the Internet with sections aimed at parents, educators, teens, children, and police.

 NJ Parent Link